braintree/browser-switch-android/README.md

 browserSwitchClient.start(activity, browserSwitchOptions)
 ```

 In the above example, notice the encoded `callbackURL` parameter is forwarded to the website that will be loaded.
-The callback url should have the same custom scheme set in `BrowserSwitchOptions`.
+The callback url must have the same custom scheme set in `BrowserSwitchOptions`.
 When this URL is loaded by the site, the Android OS will re-direct the user to the deep link destination `Activity` defined in the `AndroidManifest.xml`.

 To capture a browser switch result, override your deep link target `Activity` with the following code snippet: